threefoldfoundation/www_tf_cloud/content/home/index.md

 ## Unique Features

-ThreeFold Cloud is revolutionizing the way we perceive and interact with cloud services.
+ThreeFold Cloud introduces a groundbreaking approach to autonomous cloud management, revolutionizing the way we perceive and interact with cloud services.

 <button onclick="/how">
   Learn More